pw398/pw398.github.io/_posts/2025-07-06-Latent-Dirichlet-Analysis-I-The-Math-of-LDA.md

 As a quick sidenote, it is unrelated to Linear Discriminant Analysis, a dimension-reduction technique which shares the acronym LDA.

 Latent Dirichlet Allocation is an unsupervised learning method, meaning topic-labels for the documents are not provided during training, nor produced by the model.
-Instead, we provide the number of topics $K$, and expect the analysis to group and distinguish documents in a meaningful way (if that fails, adjust $K$ or review your preprocessing tactics).
+Instead, we provide the number of topics $K$, and expect the analysis to group and distinguish documents in a meaningful way (if that fails, adjust $K$ or review your training and preprocessing tactics).
 By injecting some human interaction, we can utilize a process by which we make predictions in a supervised way (called sLDA), and we'll explore that in the next article.